Clinical manifestations and evaluation of metabolic alkalosis

 The pathogenesis of metabolic alkalosis requires, sequentially, both the development or generation of alkalosis (related to the source of the additional bicarbonate) and the maintenance of the metabolic alkalosis (related to why the disorder persists and is not corrected by renal excretion of the excess bicarbonate).
 These issues are discussed in detail in other topics (see "Pathogenesis of metabolic alkalosis" and "Causes of metabolic alkalosis") but are briefly reviewed here:

-●An elevation in the serum bicarbonate concentration is due to hydrogen loss in the urine or gastrointestinal tract, hydrogen ion movement into cells, administration of sodium or potassium bicarbonate or an organic anion salt that is metabolized to bicarbonate such as citrate, and/or volume contraction around a relatively constant amount of extracellular bicarbonate (called a contraction alkalosis).
+●An elevation in the serum bicarbonate concentration is due to excessive hydrogen ion loss in the urine or gastrointestinal tract; hydrogen ion movement into cells; administration of sodium or potassium bicarbonate or the sodium or potassium salt of an organic anion, such as citrate or lactate, that is metabolized and thereby generates bicarbonate; and/or volume contraction around a relatively constant amount of extracellular bicarbonate (called a contraction alkalosis).
 This is called the "generation phase" of metabolic alkalosis.

 ●An inability to excrete the excess bicarbonate in the urine is due to intravascular volume contraction, reduced effective arterial blood volume (including heart failure and cirrhosis), chloride depletion, hypokalemia, renal impairment, or combinations of these factors.
 This is called the "maintenance phase" of metabolic alkalosis [1-3].